We accept PayPal, Visa & Mastercard

 About the Play:

 The Importance of Being Earnest revolves wittily around the most ingenious case of manufactured mistaken identity ever put into a play.
 Jack Worthing pretends to be Earnest to avoid certain social obligations.
 But Gwendolen has fallen in love with him as Earnest – and he with her.
 Quizzed as to his origins by her aunt Lady Bracknell, Jack has to admit to being found in a handbag.
 After further complications involving Jack's friend Algernon, who is also passing himself off as Earnest, Jack's true origins are revealed.
-This masterpiece is probably one of the most famous and frequently performed comedies in the English language.
+Originally subtitled "A Serious Comedy for Trivial People," this masterpiece is probably one of the most famous and frequently performed comedies in the English language.

 The Importance of Being Earnest was first performed in 1895 at the St James's Theatre in London.
 The last play Oscar Wilde wrote, it is certainly the most celebrated.
-The play is
+The play has become a

 regularly performed in regional repertory, high school, college, and